smriti-tamu/CourseConnect/README.md

-# CourseConnect Starter
+# CourseConnect

-CourseConnect is a starter implementation of a semantic course discovery tool.
+CourseConnect is a implementation of a semantic course discovery tool.
 This scaffold includes:

 - A FastAPI backend
 - A sample course dataset